-- since 2008, more than 252 million contraband cigarettes, 4.3 million untaxed cigars and 169 million grams of untaxed fine‑cut tobacco or other tobacco products have been seized by the ministry.
+- Since 2008, MOF has seized more than 259 million contraband cigarettes, 4.1 million untaxed cigars, and 186 million grams of untaxed fine-cut or other tobacco products.

 The government is committed to addressing the underground economy and the issue of contraband tobacco through a balanced approach of consumer awareness, enforcement and partnerships, which includes working with Crime Stoppers.